 - We leave the Garden Route early this morning and drive to Port Elizabeth to take a flight to Johannesburg, from where we drive east into Mpumalanga.
-Our overnight stop is on a private nature reserve, and we have an opportunity to spot many different bird species here, along with a wide diversity of plants within this grassland.
+Our overnight stop is situated in the countryside just outside of Dullstroom, and we have an opportunity to spot many different bird species here, along with a wide diversity of plants within this grassland.

 - Accommodation: Mpumlanga, 1-night on full board basis.

 - Our route from Mpumalanga crosses Long Tom Pass and through the beautiful landscape of the highveld en route to Kruger National Park.
 We stop at Blyde River Canyon and the Three Rondavels where we look for bush blackcap, the gorgeous bush shrike, and the rare endemic blue swallow that breeds in this area.